Sheldon Kennedy: Child advocacy

 Kennedy received the Lincoln Alexander Outstanding Leader Award at the University of Guelph, March 25, 2015.

 In 2016 Kennedy was appointed to the Alberta Order of Excellence.

 Kennedy was inducted into the Manitoba Sports Hall of Fame as an athlete/builder in 2020.

+Kennedy was awarded the Order of Sport in 2020/21, marking his induction into Canada's Sports Hall of Fame as a builder.

 Personal life

 A television movie about his life, The Sheldon Kennedy Story, aired on CTV in 1999.
 Jonathan Scarfe starred as Kennedy.
 In 2006, he released his autobiography, Why I Didn't Say Anything - The Sheldon Kennedy Story.
 In the book he revealed that nightmares of James still continue to plague him.
 He also wrote frankly about his battles with cocaine addiction.
 The feature-length documentary Swift Current, released in 2016, details Kennedy's life from abuse to advocacy.